Value added: Definition

-Value added is the market value of the aggregate output of a transformation process, minus the market value of the aggregate input(s) of a transformation process.
-One way of describing value added is with the help of Ulbo de Sitter's design theory for production synergies.
-He divides transformation processes into two categories, parts and aspects.
-Parts can be compared to stages, such as first preparing the dish, then washing it, then drying it.
-Aspects are equated with area specialization, for example that someone takes care of the part of the counter that consists of glass, another takes care of the part that consists of plates, a third takes care of cutlery.
-Thus, an important point of view for understanding value added is to understand its delimitations.

 National accounts

 The factors of production provide "services" which raise the unit price of a product (X) relative to the cost per unit of intermediate goods used up in the production of X.

 In national accounts, such as the United Nations System of National Accounts (UNSNA) or the United States National Income and Product Accounts (NIPA), gross value added is obtained by deducting intermediate consumption from gross output.
 Thus gross value added is equal to net output.
 Net value added is obtained by deducting consumption of fixed capital (or depreciation charges) from gross value added.
 Net value added therefore equals gross wages, pre-tax profits net of depreciation, and indirect taxes less subsidies.